Contents

 Conclusion

-Monte Carlo simulation is used a lot in finance, although it has some weaknesses, but hopefully through this article, you will have a new look on the simulation application for forecasting.
+Monte Carlo simulation is used a lot in finance, although it has some weaknesses, hopefully through this article, you will have a new look at the simulation application for forecasting.

 Reference